Hungry Happenings

 Halloween Food Table Graveyard Theme

 We had 103 party attendees and we knew they were going to come hungry.
-We needed a lot of space to hold all of the food and utilized the entire kitchen.
+We needed a lot of space to hold all of our Pizza Skulls, Stuffed Pizza Brains, Open Face Sandwiches, and Eyeball Appetizers.

 Cool graveyard filled with Halloween party food.